EmmaRoscow/computer-vision-ml-coding-test/README.md

-This folder contains scripts to run a neural network model to predict gender from images, as well as scripts to train the neural network.
+This repo contains scripts to run a neural network model to predict gender from images, as well as scripts to train the neural network.
 It runs on PyTorch.
+It was submitted as a coding test for a position as machine learning engineer, which was ultimately successful.
+See the report for more about the task.

 The model is saved in models/simple_cnn.